 Understanding how credit scores are calculated can help you better understand why you don't have a score.
 Credit scores are a numerical summary of information in your credit report.
 The scores are used to gauge your creditworthiness and predict the likelihood that you'll pay your debts on time.
 Higher credit scores indicate that you're more likely to repay credit obligations based on how you've handled credit in the past.

-Credit scores are based on information in your credit report, which is a compilation of your credit accounts, including credit cards, loans, and any negative records like debt collections or lawsuit judgments.
-If you've never had any of these types of accounts, that explains why you don't have a credit score—you don't have a credit history to score.
+The information in your credit report is a compilation of your credit accounts, including credit cards, loans, and any negative records such as debt collections or lawsuit judgments.
+If you've never had any of these types of accounts, that explains why you don't have a credit score.
+With no credit history, there is nothing to score.

 Say you recently opened your first credit card, but you've only had it for a few months.
-You may not have a credit score either.
-The FICO score needs you to have at least one account that's been active within the past six months.
+You may not have a credit score yet.
+The FICO score requires at least one account that's been active for six months.
 Once your account has enough history, you'll be able to retrieve a credit score.

-You might have several accounts that you haven't used in several months or even years.
+You might not have used any of your credit accounts for several months or even years.
 In that case, you wouldn't have a credit score, despite having a credit history, because all of your accounts have been inactive for so long.
 FICO requires that you have at least one account that's been active within the past six months as well.
-You should begin using your accounts again—as long as they're not closed – to be able to establish a credit score.
+You should begin using your accounts again—as long as they're not closed—to reestablish a credit score.

 How to Check Your Credit History